anomit/py-multiprocessing-coordination/README.md

 core-<module>: SyncManager shut down
 ```

+## Thundercore Transaction monitoring over websocket

+### `test_token_transfers.py`

+Run this a `pytest` which will deploy an ERC20 token contract from `token.sol`.

+Like this:

+`pytest -spPf test_token.py`

+On deploying the contract via ThunderVigil API, it will send out a few ERC20 token `transfer` calls.

+### `token_websocketclient.py`

+This connects to the websocket notification service over ThunderVigil.

+As of now it pushes all transactions and events registered against your account on ThunderVigil.

+>Note: The above two files need an active API key on ThunderVigil to work.
+You can get yours by signing up on https://thundervigil.com/signup
 ## TODOs:

 - [x] Complete the implementation of `FetcherProcess` to pull data from a simulated data source